 Creating Drag-n-Drop Interactions with Drop Area

 This part shows you how to insert a Drop Area object, add drag sources to its, and customize the drop area.
 Besides, you’ll learn about steps to set scores, reporting, and events – actions for both the drop area and drag sources.

 To insert a Drop Area object, go to the Interactions tab > Drop Area .
 Then, you see the default Drop Area like this.

-A Drop Area object includes four default elements: a drop area, a drag source, a Correct message, and an Incorrect message with the markers that indicate drag sources, drop areas, and drop targets along with the connection between them.
-You can control these markers and connection to be shown or hidden by clicking the Drag-n-Drop button in the View tab.
+A Drop Area object includes five default elements: a drop area (with light red marker), a drag source (with light green marker), a drag-n-drop connector (an orrange arrow), a Correct message, and an Incorrect message.
+Note that you can make the markers and the drag-n-drop connector shown or hidden by clicking the Drag-n-Drop button in the View tab.
 You can also customize these elements and add as many drag sources you want.

 Converting Objects into Drag Sources